tomasklaen/uosc/README.md

 Switch stream quality.
 This is just a basic re-assignment of `ytdl-format` mpv property from predefined options (configurable with `stream_quality_options`) and video reload, there is no fetching of available formats going on.

-#### `inputs`
+#### `keybinds`

-Displays a command palette menu with all inputs defined in your `input.conf` file.
-Useful to check what command is bound to what shortcut, etc.
+Displays a command palette menu with all key bindings defined in your `input.conf` file.
+Useful to check what command is bound to what shortcut, or the other way around.

 #### `open-file`